JaeYeonLee0621/SystemDesign-Interview/Chapter4_DistributedMessageQueue.md

 +) If the message key is absent, the message is randomly sent to one of the partitions

++) What is difference between the topic and the mssage key :question:

 ## Consumer Group
 - A set of consumers, working together to consume messages from topics
 - Each consumer group can subscribe to multiple topics and maintain its own consuming offsets